-One of the perks of working with movement and the human body is the unique perspectives we are exposed to about maintaining health and wellness of the body.
+One of the perks of working with movement and the human body is the unique perspectives we are exposed to about our overall health and wellness.

 This is especially true working in a multi disciplinary practice with wide ranging backgrounds and skill sets.